enkodellc/blazorboilerplate/README.md

 [https://blazorboilerplate.com/swagger/index.html](https://blazorboilerplate.com/swagger/index.html)

 ## Publish on IIS - What works for me on my Windows Server 2016 & SQL Server 2014 (Enkodellc)
-1. Publish Server project to your IIS website folder.
+1. Publish BlazorBoilerplate.Server project to your IIS website folder using CSB or SSB.
 2. Install your SSL, use self-signed if you don't have one.
 Make sure your SSL is in the WebHosting Certificate Store.
 3. Configure your appsettings.production.config - Connection String, Thumbprint / SSL.
 4. Login with either the user **[user | user123]** or admin **[admin | admin123]** default accounts.